n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 A sequence matching "_Consonant_,Halant,ZWJ,_Consonant_" or "_Consonant_,Halant,ZWNJ,_Consonant_" must not be flagged to form a conjunct.

+> Note: The presence of the "ZWJ" at the end of the sequence means
+> that the sequence will match the regular-expression test in stage 1
+> as the end of a syllable.
+>
+> Because OpenType shaping features in `<dev2`> are defined as
+> applying only within an individual syllable, this means that the
+> presence of the "ZWJ" will automatically prevent the application of
+> a `cjct` feature by triggering the identification of a syllable
+> break between the two consonants.
+>
+> The fact that the regular-expression tests identify a syllable break
+> after the "_Consonant_,Halant,ZWJ" is a byproduct of OpenType
+> shaping and Unicode encoding, however, and might not have any
+> significance with regard to the definition of syllables used in the
+> language or orthography of the text.

 The font's GSUB rules might be implemented so that `cjct` substitutions apply to half-form consonants; therefore, this feature